top of page

 Thursday 1 May 2025, Zoom, 7.00pm - 8.00pm; £3/£2 (selected writers enter free)

 Whether you celebrate ancient pagan ritual, International Labour Day or any of the other anniversaries that 1 May marks, submit your poetry, flash fiction or creative non-fiction for our online event, Dreams for Beltane.
-Entries close on 12 April 2025.
+Entries closed on 12 April 2025.

 An Evening with Andrey Kurkov